Finding the best lock for your bicycle is tricky. There are loads to choose from. And the wrong decision can have disastrous consequences!

 This extra thickness is complimented by a patented rivet protection feature to deter an attack by nut splitters.
 Although this type of attack is unlikely in the street, it is a known weakness of locks like the Abus Bordo 6500.

-All in all, this makes the Foldylock Forever the most secure folding lock currently available.
-Indeed, it’s the only folding lock that has a 3/5 star rating from ART, making it secure enough for mopeds and scooters as well as bicycles!
+All in all, this makes the Foldylock Forever the most secure folding lock currently available, and it's the only folding lock that is secure enough for mopeds and scooters as well as bicycles!

 The high security level comes at a cost in weight, though.
 At 3.88 lb (1.76 kg), it’s a heavy lock, weighing slightly more than 4.5 cans of Coke.